raspberrypi/documentation/hardware/display/troubleshooting.md

 ### Have you got a good power supply?

-Having intermittent problems, or seeing a **little rainbow square** in the top right corner?
-You need a better power supply.
+Having intermittent problems, or seeing a little rainbow square in the top right corner?
+It is likely that you need a better power supply.

-We recommend our official 2A adapter because we know it works, but any good 2A supply should work.
+We recommend our official 2.5A adapter because we know it works, but any good 2.5A supply should work.

 ### Have you updated Raspbian?

-If not, many problems will be solved by making sure you're up-to date.
+If not, many problems will be solved by making sure your software is up-to date.

 You can undo any previous use of `rpi-update` and get your Pi back to the latest stable software by connecting to a network and running: